-No. In order to qualify, Part D must either be filled in or have the box checked.
+No. If the candidate files a paper Form 6, in order to qualify, Part D must either be filled in or have the box checked.
 If the box is checked, the candidate must attach a copy of their federal income tax return.